-Z-201 General Zoology4 credits, not offered every year 3 class, 3 lab hours/week
+Z-201 General Zoology4 credits, not offered every year

+3 class, 3 lab hours/week

+Covers cellular and molecular by

 Covers cellular and molecular basis of animal life including genetics, evolution, systematics, and protist diversity.
-Z-201/202/203 meets the science sequence requirement for the AAOT degre.
+Meets the science requirement for the AAOT degree.
 Recommended: Placement in MTH-105 or MTH-111; placement in RD-115 & placement in WR-121.

-Z-202 General Zoology4 credits, not offered every year 3 class, 3 lab hours/week
+Z-202 General Zoology 4 credits, not offered every year 3 class, 3 lab hours/week

-Covers the maintenance of the cellular environment in animal systems, behavior, and diversity of the less complex invertebrate animal phyla to acoelomates.
-Z-201/202/203 meets the science sequence requirement for the AAOT degree.
+Covers the maintenance of the cellular environment, evolution of animal systems, and diversity of the less complex invertebrate animal phyla.
+Meets the science requirement for the AAOT degree.
 Recommended: Placement in MTH-105 or MTH-111; placement in RD-115 & placement in WR-121.